Financial Highlights

 Review of performance

-Total property expenses increased by 38% to ₹1.5 billion (S$24.9 million) mainly due to higher operational and maintenance expenses, property management fees and property taxes from existing and newly acquired properties.
+Total property expenses increased by 14% to INR2.3 billion (S$35.7 million) mainly due to higher property related expenses.

-Interest income increased by ₹403 million (28%) to ₹1.8 billion (S$30 million) mainly due to higher interest income from fixed deposits and investments in BlueRidge 3, GardenCity, Casa Grande Phase 2 and aVance SEZ 2.
+Interest income increased by INR28.1 million (2%) to INR1.8 billion (S$28.6 million) mainly due to higher interest income from fixed deposits and long-term receivables.

-Net exchange differences and fair value on derivative financial instruments - realised of ₹1.0 billion (S$16.8 million) arose mainly from settlement of SGD-denominated loans.
-Realised exchange gain or loss is recognised when borrowings that are denominated in currencies other than the INR are settled together with the settlement of JPY Medium term notes, partially offset by foreign exchange forward contracts entered by the Group to hedge the foreign exchange exposure arising from the income repatriation from India to Singapore.
+Net exchange differences and fair value on derivative financial instruments - realised of INR1.5 billion (S$23.1 million) arose mainly from settlement of SGD-denominated loans.
+Realised exchange gain or loss is recognised when borrowings that are denominated in currencies other than the INR are settled offset by foreign exchange forward contracts entered by the Group to hedge the foreign exchange exposure arising from the income repatriation from India to Singapore.

 Distribution adjustments:

-- Trustee-Manager’s fees of ₹268 million (S$4.4 million) to be paid in units.
+- Trustee-Manager's fees of INR416.9 million (S$6.5 million) to be paid in units.
 The Trustee-Manager has elected to receive 50% of its base fee and performance fee in units and 50% in cash; hence 50% of the fees are added back to the income available for distribution.

-- Realised loss on settlement of loans of ₹1.0 billion (S$17.0 million) was added back for distribution purpose.
-This pertains to refinancing of SGD-denominated loans that have not been hedged into INR.
+- Realised loss on settlement of loans of INR1.5 billion (S$23.7 million) was added back to income available for distribution.
+This pertained to refinancing of SGD-denominated loans that have not been hedged into INR.
 Exchange gain/loss is recognised when borrowings that are denominated in currencies other than the INR are revalued.
 The exchange gain/loss is realised when the borrowing matures, is prepaid, or swapped to INR denomination.

-- Income due to non-controlling interests of ₹206 million (S$3.4 million) is deducted from income available for distribution.
+- Income due to non-controlling interests of INR274.5 million (S$4.3 million) was deducted from income available for distribution.

-Income available for distribution decreased by 2% to ₹3.0 billion, mainly due to higher net finance costs, higher current income tax expense, partially offset by higher NPI and higher net realised DFI and exchange gain.
-In SGD terms, income available for distribution decreased by 11% to S$48.9 million.
+Income available for distribution increased by 15% to INR3.8 billion, mainly due to higher NPI partially offset by higher net finance costs and trustee manager fees.
+In SGD terms, income available for distribution increased by 10% to S$59.6 million.

-Income available for distribution per unit was ₹2.29 or 3.73 S₵.
-DPU was ₹2.07 or 3.36 S₵ after retaining 10% of income available for distribution, representing an decrease of 13% and 22% in INR and SGD terms respectively.
-If the dilution effect of the preferential offering is removed, the decrease in income available for distribution was 3% in INR terms and 12% in SGD terms.
+Income available for distribution per unit was INR2.85 or 4.41 S₵.
+DPU was INR2.56 or 3.97 S₵ after retaining 10% of income available for distribution, representing an increase of 14% and 9% in INR and SGD terms respectively.

-Total property income for 1H FY 2023 increased by 11% to ₹6.8 billion (S$110.5 million) mainly due to the additional income contribution from Block A, ITPH and ITPP-H which were completed or acquired in January 2023 and May 2023 respectively; together with the higher occupancy in 1H FY 2023.
+Total property income for 1H FY 2025 increased by 7% to INR9.6 billion (S$149.3 million) mainly due to contributions from acquisitions, namely aVance II, Pune and Building Q2, which were acquired in 2024, together with the higher rental income for existing properties.

-Total property expenses for 1H FY 2023 increased by 12% to ₹1.5 billion (S$24.9 million) mainly due to higher operations & maintenance expenses, property management fees and property taxes during the period.
+Total property expenses for 1H FY 2025 decreased by 8% to INR2.3 billion (S$35.7 million) mainly due to lower property related expenses during the period.

-Income available for distribution for 1H FY 2023 increased by 4% to ₹3.0 billion, mainly due to higher NPI partially offset by higher current tax in line with increased NPI and higher net financial cost in 1H FY 2023.
-In SGD terms, income available for distribution decreased by 3% to S$48.9 million.
+Income available for distribution for 1H FY 2025 increased by 28% to INR3.8 billion, mainly due to higher NPI and lower net finance cost partially offset by higher net realised fair value on derivative & exchange differences.
+In SGD terms, income available for distribution increased by 26% to S$59.6 million.

 Commentary

-Based on the market research report by CBRE South Asia Pvt Ltd (“CBRE”) for the period ended 30 June 2023, some of the key highlights (compared to period ended 31 December 2022) include:
+Based on the market research report by CBRE South Asia Pvt Ltd (CBRE) for the period ended 30 June 2025, some of the key highlights (compared to period ended 31 December 2024) include:

 Bangalore

-- In Whitefield (the micro-market where ITPB is located), vacancy increased to 17.8%, from 15.4% as of 31 December 2022, due to new supply and limited take up.
-Average rents slightly increased in non-SEZ sectors, while it remained stable in SEZ sectors.
-CBRE expects rents to increase in the coming quarters for select quality supply.
+- In Whitefield (the micro-market where ITPB is located), vacancies increased slightly to 18.8%, from 18.2% as of 31 December 2024, due to new supplies and limited take up.
+Average rents remained stable in both SEZ and non-SEZ sectors.
+CBRE expects rents to increase in the coming quarters due to strong occupier demand.

 Chennai

-- In Old Mahabalipuram Road (the micro-market where ITPC is located), vacancy decreased to 15.5%, from 18.2% as of 31 December 2022, due to leasing activities and limited new supply.
-Rental values remained stable in non-SEZ sectors.
-CBRE expects rental values to remain stable in the coming quarters.
+- In Old Mahabalipuram Road (the micro-market where ITPC is located), vacancies decreased to 5.8%, from 9.0% as of 31 December 2024, due to leasing activities and limited new supply.
+Rental values increased in non-SEZ sectors, and CBRE expects rental values to remain stable in the coming quarters.

-- In Grand Southern Trunk (the micro-market where CyberVale is located), vacancy increased to 45.2%, from 37.6% as of 31 December 2022, due to new supply with limited take-up.
-Rents remained stable.
-CBRE expects rental values to remain stable in the coming quarters.
+- In Grand Southern Trunk (the micro-market where CyberVale is located), vacancies decreased slightly to 41.4%, from 41.6% as of 31 December 2024.
+Rents increased in the SEZ sectors, and CBRE expects rental values to remain stable in the coming quarters.

 Hyderabad

-- In IT Corridor I14 (the micro-market where ITPH, CyberPearl and aVance Hyderabad are located), vacancy decreased to 14.8%, from 15.9% as of 31 December 2022, mainly due to significant leasing activities and limited new supply.
-Rents remained stable over the same period.
-CBRE expects rents in IT Corridor I to remain stable in the coming quarters.
+- In IT Corridor I12 (the micro-market where ITPH, CyberPearl and aVance Hyderabad are located), vacancy increased to 14.6%, from 12.4% as of 31 December 2024, mainly due to addition of new supply and some tenant exits.
+Rents remained stable across both SEZ and non-SEZ sectors.
+CBRE expects rents for non-SEZ sectors in IT Corridor I to increase in the coming quarters.

 Pune

-- In Hinjawadi (the micro-market where aVance Pune is located), vacancy decreased to 32.0%, from 33.1% as of 31 December 2022, due to leasing activities and limited new supply.
+- In Hinjawadi (the micro-market where aVance I, Pune, aVance II, Pune, and ITPP-H are located), vacancies increased to 31.0%, from 25.9% as of 31 December 2024, due to limited leasing activities.
 Rents remained stable over the same period.
-CBRE expects rents in Hinjawadi to remain stable in the coming quarters.
+CBRE expects rents in Hinjawadi to increase slightly in the coming quarters, largely due to the potential for floor-wise denotification of SEZ spaces.

 Mumbai

-- In Navi Mumbai (the micro-market where Aurum Q1 is located), vacancy decreased to 30.4%, from 32.3% as of 31 December 2022, due to significant leasing activity with limited supply addition.
-Rents remained stable across SEZ sectors.
-CBRE expects rents to improve in the coming quarters.
+- In Navi Mumbai (the micro-market where Building Q1 and Building Q2 are located), vacancies increased to 24.9%, from 21.8% as of 31 December 2024, due to some tenant exits despite negligible supply addition and robust leasing.
+Rents remained stable in the SEZ sectors, and CBRE expects rents to improve in the coming quarters.

 The performance of CLINT is influenced by its tenants' business performance and outlook, condition of each city's real estate market and global economic conditions.
 CLINT will continue to focus on enhancing the competitiveness of its properties to distinguish itself from competitors, while maintaining financial discipline, and seeking growth opportunities.